 Rome has a unique position in Western culture and the modern city of Rome reflects more than 2,500 years of cultural development.
 All the disciplines that AUR offers are actively practiced and studied in the Eternal City, and contribute to its vibrant social, cultural, and political identity.
 All students will take two courses which bring them out of the classroom and into the city to examine the heritage, aesthetic beauty and/or contemporary life of Rome.
+Roma Caput Mundi courses must either have at least 50% of class meetings off-campus at a site of cultural, historical, or social relevance, or include at least 3 field trips in addition to regular class meetings.
 Courses may be at any level, and may or may not satisfy additional General Education or major requirements.
+Upon completion of the Roma Caput Mundi requirement, students will be able to: